yera888/IY-Team7/doc/E-COM SRS.md

 - NFR3: Users emails, real name, and payment data will only be visible to users.

 #### 3.2.3 Reliability
+- NF4:For our system to be reliable at time of delivery(by December), we will need to have a functional database, functional HTML pages, a functional spring server, a functional external API, and functional hardware capable of running our web application in the classroom.

 Specify the factors required to establish the required reliability of the software system at time of delivery.

 #### 3.2.4 Availability
 Specify the factors required to guarantee a defined availability level for the entire system such as checkpoint, recovery, and restart.

 #### 3.2.5 Compliance
-- NFR4: Our web application will comply with the CCPA(California Consumer Privacy Act), GDPR(General Data Protection Regulation), WCAG(Web Content Accessibility Guidelines), and all other consumer privacy and accessibility requirements.
+- NFR5: Our web application will comply with the CCPA(California Consumer Privacy Act), GDPR(General Data Protection Regulation), WCAG(Web Content Accessibility Guidelines), and all other consumer privacy and accessibility requirements.

 #### 3.2.6 Cost
 Specify monetary cost of the software product.

 #### 3.2.7 Deadline
-- NFR5: The final product will be finished by the first or second week of December.
+- NFR6: The final product will be finished by the first or second week of December.